storj/docs/app/dcs/third-party-tools/restic/page.md

 restic --repo rclone:storj:bucket/my-backup init
 ```

 Flag `--repo` defines that we will use `rclone` as a tool for backup with `storj` configuration.
-The last part `bucket/my-backup` specifies where our backup will be stored remotely.&#x20;
+The last part `bucket/my-backup` specifies where our backup will be stored remotely.

-The label `storj` refers to the `rclone` configuration name which you chose during setup.&#x20;
+The label `storj` refers to the `rclone` configuration name which you chose during setup.

 Now, enter a password for your repository.